-While downloading, If you’ll be using Google Chrome, So, Google can give you a security warning but you will keep downloading.
-You’ll not have to take any tension as it’s not any virus file, Just google is confusing to Recognize “.bat” file.
+Your browser may give you a security warning but you will keep downloading.
+Don’t panic as it’s not any virus file, Browser is confused to recognize the “.bat” file.

-If you have any doubt about Gpedit-Enable.bat, So, You can check this file on Microsoft Edge and confirm what is the real thing, Edge is a Secure and trusted browser by people.
+If you have any doubts about Gpedit-Enable.bat.
+So, You can check this file on Microsoft Edge and confirm what is the real thing, Edge is a Secure and trusted browser.

-1# Download Gpedit-Enable Bar from the given Link above.
+1. Download Gpedit-Enable.bat from the given Link above.

-2# Run Gpedit-Enable.bat on Administrator on your Windows.
+2. Run Gpedit-Enable.bat as Administrator on your Windows 10.

-Now, Press Win+R on your Keyboard to open RUN BOX and Type gpedit.msc inside the RUN Box, It opens Local Group Policy Editor.
+4. Once, It is finished, Press Win+R on your Keyboard to open RUN BOX and Type gpedit.msc then hit enter, This opens Local Group Policy Editor.

-Note ⇒ If you feel that gpedit.msc is not enabled yet and the problem persists.
-So, once more You can scan all Windows file with Command prompt admin, Let’s try this.
+If you think that gpedit.msc is not enabled yet.
+So, now you can scan all Windows files with Command prompt admin, Let’s try this.

-# Open Command Prompt Admin by using the Win+X key on the Keyboard.
+# Open the Command Prompt Admin by using the Win+X shortcut key on the Keyboard.

 # Enter the command sfc /scannow and Hit Enter Button.